AbhiDatabricks/databricks-uc-quickstart/utils/abac/healthcare/ABAC_Performance_Anti_Patterns.md

 - [ ] Is the logic deterministic and predictable?
 - [ ] Can this be evaluated without external data lookups?
 - [ ] Will this allow Spark to optimize the query plan?
+- [ ] Does the function only use input parameters and column values?
+- [ ] Are there no user/group membership function calls within the logic?
 - [ ] Have I tested this with realistic data volumes?

 ---